mixedinteger/mixedinteger.github.io/2026/competition/README.md

 ### Tutorial

 The committee is currently working on a customized tutorial, which will follow through a simple example of a GPU-accelerated heuristic for MIP.
-We plan on releasing it by November.
+We plan on releasing it by early December.
 Please check back!

 ### External sources